varnerlab/CHEME-4800-5800-ComputingBook/_build/html/_sources/unit-2-data/vectors-matricies-nla.md

 Schematic of the right matrix-vector product.
 The right product, which produces a column vector with the same number of rows as the matrix, can be modeled as a series of scalar$\times$vector multiplication and vector-vector summation operations.
 ```

-A psuedo code implemetation of {prf:ref}`defn-right-matrix-vector-multiplication` is given in {prf:ref}`algo-right-multiplication-matrix-vector`:
+A pseudo code implementation of {prf:ref}`defn-right-matrix-vector-multiplication` is given in {prf:ref}`algo-right-multiplication-matrix-vector`:

 ```{prf:algorithm} Naive right multiplication of a matrix by a vector
 :label: algo-right-multiplication-matrix-vector